 Naples Fl Zoo

 Naples Zoo at Caribbean Gardens is a nationally accredited zoo and yet much more than a zoo.
-A paved path almost a mile in length winds past rare and beautiful animals residing within a 44-acre historic botanical garden founded in 1919with a fascinating history.
+A paved path almost a mile in length winds past rare and beautiful animals residing within a 44-acre historic botanical garden founded in 1919 with a fascinating history.
 In this tropical setting, you can take delight at seeing many of your favorite animals like lions, bears, and monkeys.
 In addition, you'll also discover an array of more rarely seen creatures like the striped hyenas or the fierce and wildly popular African honey badgers.
-Other feature exhibits include the new cheetahs; Giraffe Preview Exhibit where you can hand-feed these gentle giants; African Oasis; Tiger Forest; Black Bear Hammock; a certified Backyard Wildlife Habitat for observing wild butterflies; Leopard Rock; and Fosas: Madagascar’s Legendary Carnivores.
+Other feature exhibits include the new giant anteater and other wonders of South America; cheetahs; Giraffe Preview Exhibit where you can hand-feed these gentle giants; African Oasis; Tiger Forest; Black Bear Hammock; a certified Backyard Wildlife Habitat for observing wild butterflies; Leopard Rock; and Fosas: Madagascar’s Legendary Carnivores.

-Beyond the exhibits and gardens, the best of the zoo can be seen by taking in the full day of fun and entertaining presentations and activities that have a solid conservation foundation.
+Beyond the exhibits and accredited arboretum, the best of the zoo can be seen by taking in the full day of fun and entertaining presentations and activities that have a solid conservation foundation.
 Safari Canyon enables you to understand wildlife in exciting ways through living animals, wildlife video, and live camera close-ups.
 The Primate Expedition Cruise takes you through islands inhabited by monkeys, lemurs, and apes.
-You can also enjoy the Meet the Keeper Series, Jungle Larry & Safari Jane’s Snakes Alive! and Alligator Bay Feeding.
-Children enjoy exploring play areas.
+You can also enjoy the Meet the Keeper Series, Jungle Larry® & Safari Jane’s® Snakes Alive! and Alligator Bay Feeding.
+Children enjoy exploring fun play areas.

 Admission Fees for Naples Zoo at Caribbean Gardens